The Proficiency Framework (2023 onwards)

 - The range of results for students in the same year level

 Under the old system, students were assessed against a national minimum standard (NMS).
-The new proficiency framework replaced this with the "Developing" and "Needs Additional Support" categories.
-Schools use these results to identify students who may benefit from targeted teaching or intervention programs.
+The new proficiency framework replaced this with the "Developing" and "Needs Additional Support" categories, which signal that a student may benefit from targeted teaching or intervention.
+Schools use these results to allocate support — so a "Developing" result is a prompt to act, not a label.

 How Schools Use NAPLAN Data